RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-28-napa-app-and-chrome-control.md

 ![First Result](/img/2012-08-24-NapaRestResult.jpg)

-Without the masterpage reference our current Nappa template behaves more like a hosted HTML5 app and for that kind of app Microsoft offers **[the client chrome control]** as answer to that challenge.
+Don't wonder any longer, you don't `;-)` and even better there are just a few changes necessary.
+Without the masterpage reference  our current Nappa template behaves more like a hosted HTML5 app and for that kind of SharePoint app Microsoft already offers **[the client chrome control]**.

 [the client chrome control]: http://msdn.microsoft.com/en-us/library/fp179916(v=office.15).aspx